cogentcore/core/README.md

 ## General / Widgets

+* double click close dialog is only for tableview select action -- need a separate pathway for that.

+* label needs 2nd path with actual size to re-layout (only for wordwrap)

+* separate prefs for colors, fonts, OS

 * double check all the window flags!  also fullscreen.

 * add option for no window render at all while iconfied